NLnetLabs/rotonda/design docs/filtering-design-survey.md

 rib global.irr-customers as irr-customers;

-filter-term drop-bogons for prefix {
+term drop-bogons for prefix {
     with customer-prefixes;
     from {
         prefix in